 Over the last 15 years he has led several major sales transformations within the software and pharmaceutical industry.
 This included several major initiatives at SAS Institute, SAP and Pfizer.

 David served as VP of Global Sales Development for Open Text, Inc.

 David holds a Bachelor of Science degree from Wayne State University in Detroit, Michigan.
 He resides in Newnan Georgia, with his wife and two sons.
 His hobbies include writing, hiking, yoga and photography.

 Meagan Clem Martz, Board Member

 Meagan Clem Martz is a Senior Associate Director of Development at The Carter Center.
-Her analytical reporting guides multiple development teams as they design their fundraising strategies and has resulted in the creation of an additional department at the Center.
+In her prior role as Prospect Research Analyst, her analytical reporting guided multiple development teams as they designed their fundraising strategies and resulted in the creation of an additional department at the Center.
 At RWN, Meagan provides strategic guidance and support for fundraising.

 Prior to joining The Carter Center, Meagan worked as an International Trade Program Coordinator for the Georgia Department of Economic Development and as a consultant for the Georgia Tech Research Institute.

 Meagan has a master's degree in International Affairs and a bachelor's degree in International Affairs and Japanese from the Georgia Institute of Technology.
 As a student, she studied in Japan and Thailand and conducted her graduate field work on women's empowerment through local conservation efforts in Belize and Guatemala.